mahesh-11102/RakNet-Vision/README.md

 # RakNet-Vision
+In today's interconnected world, users demand seamless mobile experiences.
+Dropped calls, slow videos, and unexpected charges are frustrating.
+Rakuten Mobile and similar providers need AI-powered tools to predict issues, offer data insights, suggest better connectivity, and ensure privacy, ultimately creating smoother mobile experiences.

+`Tech Stacks `: Python, TensorFlow, Android Studio(Java), SQL, Firebase, Docker
+## Introduction to Expense & Usage Forecaster:
+Rakuten's *Expense & Usage Forecaster* serves as a robust solution designed to aid Rakuten Mobile users in effectively budgeting their telecom expenditures.By leveraging historical data and intricate usage patterns, this forecaster offers accurate predictions of prospective monthly expenses.
+But its utility doesn't end there; it further enriches user experience by recommending tailored data-saving suggestions.
+##   Data Genesis and Features:
+Central to this solution is the "rakuten_telecom_expense.csv", a hypothetical dataset that encompasses an array of vital features.
+It documents monthly data usage, call frequencies, call durations, usage stats for services like Rakuten Fashion and Rakuten Recipe, and users' streaming quality preferences.
+Calculations of the monthly expenses hinge on these data metrics, establishing the foundation for predictive modeling.

+## Neural Network Modeling with TensorFlow:
+The heart of the forecaster is a Neural Network-based regression model powered by TensorFlow.
+This model, enriched with multiple dense layers interlaced with dropout layers, safeguards against overfitting, ensuring consistent and reliable predictions.
+Trained meticulously on the dataset, the model uses Mean Squared Error (MSE) as its primary loss metric.
+To offer a clearer insight into its performance, the Mean Absolute Error (MAE) serves as the evaluative metric.
+## Delivering Outcomes to Users:
+Once operational, the model equips Rakuten users with precise forecasts of their impending monthly expenses, grounding its predictions in their historical usage data.
+Beyond this, the model's insights can be harnessed to deliver data-saving suggestions.
+Examples include advising users to adjust their Rakuten Fashion streaming quality or modulating their Rakuten Recipe usage to align with budget constraints.
+## A Glimpse into the Future:
+As we envision the future of the Expense & Usage Forecaster, there's an array of enhancements on the horizon.
+There's ample room to integrate more features, refining the predictive accuracy.
+Moreover, a dedicated recommendation engine could be conceived, blending the model's forecasts with nuanced user

+# Model Architecture and Data used
 ## Smart Connectivity Guide:
 ### Since the dataset for this model aren't available  publicly, created a hypothetical datastet and worked on it